We might receive compensation from certain providers listed below. Find Out More

 AJAX Alarm System Review: Ajax Relay & Ajax WallSwitch Review

 Ajax Relay and Ajax Wall Switch: what’s the difference?
-We’re going to review these, disclose what are they intended for and give you the most frequently repetitive use scenarios.
-Anyways, all that listed answer a questions: What are the Ajax Relay and WallSwitch? and How do I use it?
-So after you will learn that – you are ready to go to our Pipl Systems Store to get it officially along with a worldwide delivery and a special offer if you will specify you’re subscribed to us.
+We’re going to review these, disclose what they are intended for, and give you the most frequently repeated use scenarios.
+Anyways, all that listed answers a question: What are the Ajax Relay and WallSwitch? and How do I use them?

 Specification & Intend

-Relay and WallSwitch come from an automation segment along with the Ajax Socket.
-Regarding the Relay and WallSwitch – basically these are an appliance remote on and off toggles, but they do that a bit differently.
+Relay and WallSwitch come from the automation segment along with the Ajax Socket.
+Regarding the Relay and WallSwitch – basically, these are an appliance remotes on and off, but they do that a bit differently.
 The whole thing here is about adding a Relay or WallSwitch to an electrical circuit, where you have some external power source, which can be a power supply unit or a socket, and you need a device itself, like a wired security camera.
 Or something more down to earth – a TV, refrigerator, computer, gaming console and et cetera.
 After adding a Relay or a WallSwitch to a chain, you’re are able to switch a connected devices on and off remotely via the in-app toggle.
 And that’s the whole point – a remote easy to use from a phone on and off switch.

 Ajax Relay & Ajax WallSwitch: Differences